suffolklibraries/lgc/content/collections/events/bat-walk-12-09.md

   [01473 890089](tel:01473890089)
 updated_by: c2a9acd7-26be-4f49-89cb-918d0960210a
-updated_at: 1747063113
+updated_at: 1747148524
 duplicated_from: 6f86192c-06cb-4655-a766-fa04b12c878e
 accessibility_information:
   - 'Accessible toilets'
 building_name: 'Foxburrow Nature Reserve'
 ---
-Explore our forest school with group activities, games, and fun free-flow stations.
+An evening walk looking and listening for bats.